agl-alexglopez/dancing-links-and-planning-pokemon/README.md

 ## Citations

 This project grew more than I thought it would.
 I was able to bring in some great tools to help me explore these algorithms.
 So, it is important to note what I am responsible for in this repository and what I am not.
-The code that I wrote is contained in the following files.

-- `type_encoding.cc`
-- `pokemon_links.cc`
-- `pokemon_parser.cc`
-- `ranked_set.cc`
-- `resistance.cc`
-- `pokemon_cli.cc`

 As mentioned in the intro, the core ideas of Algorithm X via Dancing Links belongs to Knuth, I just implemented it a few different ways.

-Any other code was rearranged or modified to fit the needs of this project.
-Stanford Course staff and Keith Schwarz is responsible for writing the graph drawing algorithm that makes working with `.dst` files so easy.
+Stanford Course staff and Keith Schwarz is responsible for writing the graph drawing algorithm that makes working with `.dst` files so easy, found in `map_parser.cc`.
+This will likely become more helpful when I make more progress with the graph cover visualizer.

 For the `all-types.json` file, I got the information on type interactions from the following website.